The Healthcare Core

-We also recently added a new MBA practicum (MAN 385 - Healthcare Technology Commercialization Practicum) in partnership with Dell Med's Texas Health Catalyst, that will give students the opportunity to work on real healthcare startups and work directly with the inventors and innovators.
+Health Care Technology Commercialization (Practicum with Texas Health Catalyst) gives MBA students the opportunity to work on real health care startups and work directly with the inventors and innovators.
 Students will learn about new ventures and startups, the FDA approval process, and more.

-Revamped for Spring 2018: Pharmaceutical Entrepreneurship has been redesigned to Entrepreneurship & Health Innovations (PGS 380M, MAN 385, PHR 282R).
-It is now an 8-week interdisciplinary practicum course offering students an opportunity to get hands-on experience identifying and developing ideas, market validation, and more and is a feeder into other startup paths across the University.
-This course is a joint effort between the Drug Dynamics Institute, the McCombs School of Business, Cockrell School of Engineering, Texas Health Catalyst, and Austin Technology Incubator (ati).
+Entrepreneurship and Health Innovation (College of Pharmacy) is an 8-week interdisciplinary practicum course offering students an opportunity to get hands-on experience identifying and developing ideas, market validation, and more and is a feeder into other startup paths across the University.
+This course is a joint effort between the Drug Dynamics Institute, the McCombs School of Business, Cockrell School of Engineering, Texas Health Catalyst, and Austin Technology Incubator (ATI).

 INF 385N: Informatics: Credibility on the Web (Information): Investigation of informatics movements around the world and in various disciplines and professions, such as biomedicine, nursing, public health, education, business, law, and public affairs.

 MKT 382.15: Marketing High-Tech Products: This course focuses on companies selling technology-based products and integrates the impact of strategic marketing decisions on the financial performance of the enterprise.

 OM 386: Service Operations Management: This course explores the dimensions of successful service firms.
 It prepares students for enlightened management and suggests creative entrepreneurial opportunities.
 This course will study service management from an integrated viewpoint with a focus on customer satisfaction.
 The material will integrate operations, marketing, strategy, information technology, and organizational issues.